PyvesB/Notepad4e/README.md

 ### Main features

-* Create as many notes as you like in one separate Eclipse view.
+* Create as many notes as you like in a separate Eclipse view.
-* Modify the style of the text (bold, italic, underlined, font, colour, etc.).
+* Modify the style of the text (font, colour, bold, italic, underlined, etc.).
 * Customise the appearance of the plugin.
-* Automatically save the contents of your notes between Eclipse sessions.
+* Automatically save the contents of your notes between workspace launches.
-* Use traditional text editor shortcuts to boost your productivity.
+* Use editable shortcuts to boost your productivity.
 * Export notes as text files.
-* Tune the plugin as you wish via a dedicated preferences page.
 * Lightweight and user-friendly.
-* No cloud-based data, no user tracking, no ads.
+* No user tracking, no ads.
+* Source code available.
+* More to discover and to come in future updates!

 ___

 ### Installation

-You can download and install the plugin via the [Eclipse Marketplace](https://marketplace.eclipse.org/content/notepad4e), or simply drag the below button to you running Eclipse workspace:
+You can download and install the plugin via the [Eclipse Marketplace](https://marketplace.eclipse.org/content/notepad4e), or simply drag the below button to your running Eclipse workspace:

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=3108021" class="drag" title="Drag to your running Eclipse workspace to install Notepad4e"><img class="img-responsive" src="https://marketplace.eclipse.org/sites/all/themes/solstice/public/images/marketplace/btn-install.png" alt="Drag to your running Eclipse workspace to install Notepad4e" /></a>

-Alternatively, head to the [update site](https://pyvesb.github.io/Notepad4e/).
+Alternatively, head to the [update site](https://pyvesb.github.io/Notepad4e/) and follow the instructions listed there.

 ___